Portuguese Angolans: History

 In 1482, Portuguese caravels commanded by Diogo Cão arrived in the Kingdom of Kongo.
 Other expeditions followed, and close relations were soon established between the two states.
 The Portuguese brought firearms and many other technological advances, as well as a new religion (Christianity); in return, the King of the Congo offered plenty of slaves, ivory, and minerals.

-The Portuguese colony of Angola was founded in 1575 with the arrival of Paulo Dias de Novais with a hundred families of colonists and four hundred soldiers.
-Luanda was granted the status of city in 1605.
-Many Portuguese settlers married native Africans resulting in a mixed-race (mulato, later generally called mestiço) population.
-Angola was declared a formal Portuguese province in the 19th century, but only in the early 20th century did the mainland government allow large-scale white emigration and settlement to Angola and its other provinces.
+In 1881, of the 1,450 European residents of Luanda, 721 were exiled criminals, degredados.
+Before the 1920s, despite government incentives, very few Portuguese went to Angola willingly.

 In 1960, Angola had up to 172,000 Portuguese settlers, who significantly contributed to its economy.
-The majority of whom came from rural agrarian backgrounds in Portugal who saw engaging in commerce in Angola as one of the few means of upward social mobility available to them.
+The majority of whom came from rural agrarian backgrounds in Portugal, who saw engaging in commerce in Angola as one of the few means of upward social mobility available to them.

 As the Angolan war of independence began in 1961, triggering off a late colonial development of Angola, there was an influx of Portuguese military personnel, as well as civil servants and other people.
 As a consequence, the number of Portuguese living in Angola went up to about 350,000.
 This number would have been higher, had a significant part of the settlers not left for other countries, especially Namibia, Brazil, South Africa and the United States.
 While most Portuguese then living in Angola sided with Portugal's efforts to suppress the anti-colonial revolt, a minority sympathized with the nationalist movements, and a few even joined them in their fight.
 The Angolan author Pepetela is among these.
 When the Salazar regime in Portugal was abolished by a military coup in Portugal, in 1974, and independence was granted to the colonies by the new government, whites overwhelmingly left Angola after independence in 1975.
 Most of them went to Portugal, where they were called retornados and were not always welcomed, while others moved to neighboring Namibia (then a South African territory), South Africa or Brazil, or United States.
 It is estimated that around 250,000 left the country in 1975 and by 1976 only 30,000 to 40,000 remained in Angola.